jcktm/loki/service_node_guide.md

 ## Overview

+Service node daemons are launched with the `--service-node` flag as thus:

+    ./lokid --service-node

 Service node staking and registration is generally done in two parts:

 1. First the service node operator registers the service node and provides